THEiNterZoNe network of sites

 Mankind’s Old Friend Fenugreek

-Fenugreek: (Trigonella foenum-graecum) called methi in the Ayurvedic tradition, has been a trusted friend of mankind for a long time, perhaps even before crops were cultivated.
-It is widely used in Ayurvedic medicine and cooking, which dates back at least 4,000 years.
-The Ayurvedic philosophy of life comes down to us from the mysterious but sophisticated culture that flourished in the Indus valley and worshiped the Mother goddess.
-Fenugreek is especially renowned, in this tradition, as a warming digestive herb and galatagog.
+Refreshing recipe for Fenugreek and Fennel Salad Fenugreek: (Trigonella foenum-graecum) called methi in the Ayurvedic tradition, has been a trusted friend of mankind for a long time, perhaps even before crops were cultivated.
+It is widely used in Ayurvedic medicine and cooking, which dates back a ...

 Experiencing Coriander/Cilantro